 To make any textile, there are processes such as spinning, knitting, weaving, dyeing, sewing, and finishing that need to be completed.
 Transportation is also a consideration, which has different environmental impacts.

 So what are the best fabrics to look out for?
 Recycled content is a great option.
-Tt reduces the pressure on natural resources and helps to reduce the growing problem of waste management.
+It reduces the pressure on natural resources and helps to reduce the growing problems of waste management.

 For example, the outdoor wear brand, Patagonia, started using recycled plastic bottles to make their garments back in 1993.
 Patagonia uses recycled plastic to create their fleeces, shorts, and jackets.